arcsecond-io/oort/docs/index.md

 boundaries are running from local noon to the next local noon.

-## Key principles you must be aware of
+## Key things you must be aware of

-* Oort doesn't need to be run as `root`.
+* Oort doesn't need to run as `root`.
 * If uploading for an organisation, Oort is necessarily run by a member of it.
-* API keys are stored in clear in the uploading machine.
+* One must login first before uploading, with the command `oort login`.
+It will store locally the necessary credentials used for uploading. **Keep these credentials safe**.
+* To determine the Night Log date, Oort reads the FITS or XISF header and look for any of the following keywords: `DATE`, `DATE-OBS` and `DATE_OBS`.